Milnor fibre boundary of a non-isolated surface singularity

-By the procedure (\ref{feature2}) we have to change the orientation and add one more vertex to the end-curve of the $-2$--string, which will be decorated by 1.
+By the procedure \ref{feature2} we have to change the orientation (hence the $(-2)$--string transforms into a 2--string) and add one more vertex to the end-curve of the $2$--string, which will be decorated by 1.
 Hence this new extended string can be contracted completely.
 After this contraction the central curve becomes a 1--curve.
 This generates 3 more blow--downs and a 0--chain absorption.

 As an interesting phenomenon: the graph of the normalization of $V_f$ is .

 Hence the boundary of the Milnor fiber coincides with the link of the normalization with opposite orientation.

 $\bullet$ {\bf Case (e)}